ritika-giri/R-workshop-writing-your-own-functions/README.md

 # Workshop on writing functions in R
-Taught by Ritika Giri Fall Quarter of 2023 Northwestern University's Research Computing and Data Services
+Taught by Ritika Giri, Northwestern University IT Research Computing and Data Services

 # Getting Started